CloudinaryLtd/S3/docs/ARCHITECTURE.rst

 -  no options: original PUT operation, will update the master version
 -  ``versioning: true`` create a new version of the object, then update the master version with this version.
--  ``versionId: <versionId>`` update a specific version (for updating version's ACL or tags, or remote updates in geo-replication
+-  ``versionId: <versionId>`` create or update a specific version (for updating version's ACL or tags, or remote updates in geo-replication)
    -  if the version identified by ``versionId`` happens to be the latest version, the master version will be updated as well
+   -  if the master version is not as recent as the version identified by ``versionId``, as may happen with cross-region replication, the master will be updated as well
    -  note that with ``versionId`` set to an empty string ``''``, it will overwrite the master version only (same as no options, but the master version will have a ``versionId`` property set in its metadata like